 Please note that in order to switch from the Automotive mode into the first Airborne (1g) mode, both a vehicle velocity greater than 60 knots as well as a climb/descent rate greater than 400 feet per minute are required.
+Alternatively, a vehicle velocity of greater than 100 Knots will also initiate a switch into airborne-1g mode.

 Without an appropriate climb/descent, the unit will remain in Automotive mode.